 Corrective Actions: There is no disagreement with the finding.
-The District has informed us that they will continue to engage the audit firm to prepare the financial statements and related footnote disclosures, and will review and approve these prior to the issuance of the financial statements.
+Management has determined that they will continue to engage the audit firm to prepare the financial statements and related footnote disclosures, and will review and approve these prior to the issuance of the financial statements.

-MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) YEAR ENDED JUNE 30, 2022
+MEDFORD PUBLIC SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 763 SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) YEAR ENDED JUNE 30, 2023